ntop/ntopng/doc/src/historical_flows.rst

       }]
    }

-There are various charts available to be used (substitute the `chart_type` entry with the required chart):
+There are various charts available to be used (replace the `chart_type` entry with the required chart):

 - Donut Chart, use the `donut_apex_chart`;
 - Pie Chart, use the `pie_apex_chart`;